A 2Cat-inspired model structure for double categories: Introduction

 Double biequivalences are designed in such a way that a $2$-functor $F\colon \A\to \B$ is a biequivalence if and only if its associated horizontal double functor $\bbH F\colon \bbH \A\to \bbH\B$ is a double biequivalence.
 This can be seen as a first step towards showing that the homotopy theory of $2$-categories sits inside that of double categories.
-Note that ``surjectivity'' rather than ``fullness'' on vertical morphisms is necessary to achieve our goal of defining a model structure on $\DblCat$ compatible with the horizontal embedding $\bbH\colon \TwoCat\to \DblCat$.
-Indeed, as we want $\bbH$ to preserve weak equivalences, and the $2$-category $\Eadj$ containing an adjoint equivalence is biequivalent to the terminal category $\mathbbm 1$, the double functor $\bbH\Eadj\to \mathbbm 1$ should be a weak equivalence in $\DblCat$.
+Note that ``surjectivity'' rather than ``fullness'' on vertical morphisms is necessary to achieve our goal of defining a model structure on~$\DblCat$ compatible with the horizontal embedding $\bbH\colon \TwoCat\to \DblCat$.
+Indeed, as we want~$\bbH$ to preserve weak equivalences, and as the $2$-category $\Eadj$ given by the free-living adjoint equivalence is biequivalent to the terminal category $\mathbbm 1$, the double functor $\bbH\Eadj\to \mathbbm 1$ should be a weak equivalence in $\DblCat$.
 It is then straightforward to check that such a double functor cannot be full on vertical morphisms, as there is no vertical morphism between the two distinct objects of the horizontal double category $\bbH\Eadj$.

-Our first main result, \cref{thm:modelstructonDblCat}, provides a model structure on the category of double categories in which the weak equivalences are precisely the double biequivalences, and it is obtained as a right-induced model structure along $(\bfH,\cv)$ from two copies of the Lack model structure on $\TwoCat$.
+Our first main result, \cref{thm:modelstructonDblCat}, provides a model structure on the category of double categories in which the weak equivalences are precisely the double biequivalences, and which is obtained as a right-induced model structure from two copies of the Lack model structure on $\TwoCat$ along the functor $(\bfH,\cv)$.

 \begin{theoremA} Consider the adjunction \begin{tz} \node (A) at (0,0) {$\TwoCat\times \TwoCat$}; \node (B) at (3.25,0) {$\DblCat$}; \node at ($(B.east)-(0,4pt)$) {,}; \draw[->] ($(A.east)+(0,.25cm)$) to [bend left] node[above,scale=0.8]{$\bbH\sqcup \LV$} ($(B.west)+(0,.25cm)$); \draw[->] ($(B.west)+(0,-.25cm)$) to [bend left] node[below,scale=0.8]{$(\bfH,\cv)$} ($(A.east)-(0,.25cm)$); \node[scale=0.8] at ($(A.east)!0.5!(B.west)$) {$\bot$}; \end{tz} where each copy of $\TwoCat$ is endowed with the Lack model structure.
 Then the right-induced model structure on $\DblCat$ exists.
 In particular, a double functor is a weak equivalence in this model structure if and only if it is a double biequivalence. \end{theoremA}